Crock Pot Shredded Beef Enchiladas are seriously succulent. Skip the restaurant and make these easy enchiladas at home!

 Directions

-- Trim large pieces of excess fat from roast then cut into 6-8 big hunks.
-Add onion, garlic, and beef broth into the bottom of a 5.5 or 6 quart crock pot then nestle beef into mixture.
-Sprinkle in chili powder, cumin, garlic salt, and pepper and then place the lid on top and cook on low for 6-7 hours, or until beef shreds easily.
-Remove beef then shred and place into a large bowl with enough cooking liquid to make it juicy, but not so much that it's dripping.
-Stir in green chiles.
-Discard remaining cooking liquid.
+- Add the onion, garlic, and beef broth into the bottom of a 6-quart crock pot.
+Trim away any excess pieces of fat from the roast, cut it into 6-8 big pieces, then nestle them on top of the onion mixture.
+Sprinkle in the chili powder, cumin, garlic salt, and pepper then place the lid on top and slow cook on low for 6-7 hours, or until the beef shreds easily with 2 forks.
+Transfer the beef to a cutting board then shred and place inside a large mixing bowl with enough cooking liquid to make it juicy, but not so much that it's dripping.
+Stir in the green chiles.
+Discard the remaining cooking liquid.

-- Preheat oven to 350 degrees then spray a 9x13" pan or two smaller pans with nonstick spray, and then spread a couple Tablespoons of enchilada sauce in the bottom.
-Divide shredded cheese in half, reserving half for topping the enchiladas.
+- Preheat the oven to 350 degrees then spray a 9×13" baking pan, or two smaller pans, with nonstick spray.
+Spread 1/2 cup enchilada sauce in the bottom of the pan.
+Divide the shredded cheese in half, reserving half for topping the enchiladas.

 - Wrap half the tortillas in a damp paper towel then microwave for 30 seconds.
-Spread about 1/4 cup (just eyeball it) shredded beef across the center of each tortilla then top with 1 Tablespoon shredded cheese and roll.
+Spread about 1/4 cup (eyeball it) shredded beef across the center of each tortilla then top with 1 Tablespoon shredded cheese and roll.
 Place seam side down in the prepared pan then repeat with remaining ingredients.
-Pour remaining enchilada sauce on top, then top with remaining cheese.
+Pour enough enchilada sauce over the top of the tortillas to cover, then top with the remaining cheese.

-- Generously spray a large piece of foil with nonstick spray then place sprayed side down on the pan.
-Bake for 20 minutes then remove foil and bake for 5-10 more minutes or until cheese is melted and sauce is bubbly.
-Let rest for 5 minutes before serving with toppings.
+- Spray a large piece of foil with nonstick spray then place sprayed side down on the pan and crimp shut.
+Bake for 20 minutes then remove the foil and bake for 5-10 more minutes or until the cheese is melted and the sauce is bubbly.
+Let the enchilada sit for 10 minutes before serving with toppings.

 Notes